 Customer D would like to be admitted to a hospice for care aimed solely at relieving symptoms as no further treatment is appropriate.

-We do not cover end of life care (sometimes referred to as terminal care) i.e. treatment that concentrates on controlling pain and other symptoms when the patient is near or approaching the end of life and active treatment for the causative disease is no longer considered effective or appropriate.
+We do not provide benefit for end of life care (sometimes referred to as terminal care) i.e. treatment that concentrates on controlling pain and other symptoms when the patient is near or approaching the end of life and active treatment for the causative disease is no longer considered effective or appropriate.
 Where a patient is admitted to a hospice we will make a donation to the hospice.